Hackensack Division of Assets Lawyer

 During the period of asset division, a judge may also distribute liabilities.
 Common debts distributed as part of this process may include mortgages, car payments, and credit card bills.

 If the court determines that a required payment is a mutual debt, it may offset potential awarded assets with liabilities.
 A local division of assets lawyer may be able to help with the division of marital debts.

 Reaching the Assets of an Absent Spouse

-There are nine circumstances that make a spouse legally eligible for divorce under N.J.R.S. §2A:34-2.
+As a Hackensack property division attorney could explain, there are nine circumstances that make a spouse legally eligible for divorce under N.J.R.S. §2A:34-2.
 One of those grounds is willful desertion for a continuous period of one year or more.

 Speak with a Hackensack Division of Assets Attorney Today